 On August 2, 2007, the Company adopted the Long Term Incentive Plan (the "LTIP").
-Set out below is a summary of the principal rules of the LTIP for information purposes only and cannot be relied upon in substitution of the rules themselves.
+Set out below is a summary of the principal rules of the LTIP which is provided for information purposes only and cannot be relied upon in substitution of the rules themselves.